Student Success

 Course Assessment

 In course assessment, academic faculty and administrators decide which courses to assess and which assessment measures to use.
 The goal is to gather the information that will allow departments to make collegewide changes in courses to increase student learning.
-These ongoing assessments are necessary to sustain the credibility and transferability of courses and the programs which require them.
+These ongoing assessments are necessary to sustain the credibility and transferability of courses and the programs that require them.

 Program Assessment